Tensor Rank and Complexity: Symmetric Tensors and Symmetric Rank

 Similarly to the border rank, we define the \textbf{border symmetric rank} of $t$ as

 \end{defn}

-The (border) symmetric rank is an important notion with many applications, see e.g. \cite[Part 3]{prLandsbergBook}.
-Regarding the exponent $\omega$ of matrix multiplication Theorem~\ref{pr:thmChilo} will be an analogue of Theorems~\ref{pr:thmOmegaRk} and \ref{pr:thmOmegaBrk} in the ``symmetric world''.
+The (border) symmetric rank is an important notion with many applications, see, e.g., \cite[Part 3]{prLandsbergBook}.
+Regarding the exponent $\omega$ of matrix multiplication, Theorem~\ref{pr:thmChilo} below is an analogue of Theorems~\ref{pr:thmOmegaRk} and \ref{pr:thmOmegaBrk} in the ``symmetric world''.
 Namely, we can characterize $\omega$ also by the (border) symmetric rank, when considering the \emph{symmetrization} of the tensors $M_{\langle n \rangle}$, $n \geq 1$.

 \begin{remark} Let $t \in \prSym^d(V)$. \begin{abclist} \item It holds that $\prbsrk(t) \leq \prsrk(t)$, $\prrk(t) \leq \prsrk(t)$ and $\prbrk(t) \leq \prbsrk(t)$.

 \item Let $\nu_d \colon \prP(V) \to \prP(\prSym^d (V)), \; [v] \mapsto [v^d]$ be the Veronese embedding.
 Then $\prsrk(t)=1$ if and only if $t \neq 0$ is in the affine cone over the Veronese variety $\nu_d(\prP(V))$.